 During the four-day workweek period, the College will be closed for the following holidays:

 In the event that the College is closed for a full day due to a holiday or an emergency, 9.5 hours will be applied to the day the College is closed.
 The remaining 28 hours of the 37.5-hour workweek should be scheduled on the remaining three days of the same week.
-No overtime or compensatory time will accrue as a result of a holiday or emergency closing.
+No overtime or compensatory time will accrue as a result of a holiday or emergency closing, unless you are required to work on those days.